ChrisMoralis/ohlcv/README.md

 ## **Requirements**

 1. **Moralis API Key**:
-   - Sign up or log in at [Moralis](https://developers.moralis.io/).
+   - Sign up or log in at [Moralis](https://developers.moralis.com/).
+   - Or if you have an account, visit [API Keys](https://admin.moralis.com/api-keys) in your admin dashboard
-   - Generate an API key from the dashboard.
+   - Generate or fetch your API key from the dashboard.

 2. **Environment Variables**:
    - Later you will need to create a `.env.local` file in the root directory of your project.